Metropolis2/Metropolis-Core/book/src/tools/routing_script.md

 The value for key `results` is an Array with the query results.

-- For earliest-arrival queries, when `output_route` is `false`, the value is a float, representing the earliest possible arrival time from source to target, given the departure time from source.
+- For earliest-arrival queries, when `output_route` is `false`, the value is an Array `[id, tt]`, where `id` (integer) is the query's id and `tt` (float) is the earliest possible arrival time from source to target, given the departure time from source.
-- For earliest-arrival queries, when `output_route` is `true`, the value is an Array whose first value is a float, representing the earliest possible arrival time from source to target, given the departure time from source, and whose second value is an Array of integers representing the edge indices of the fastest route.
+- For earliest-arrival queries, when `output_route` is `true`, the value is an Array `[id, tt, route]`, where `id` (integer) is the query's id, `tt` (float) is the earliest possible arrival time from source to target, given the departure time from source, and `route` is an Array of integers representing the edge indices of the fastest route.
--  For profile queries, the value is a `TTF`, representing the minimum-travel-time function from source to target.
+- For profile queries, the value is an Array `[id, ttf]`, where `id` (integer) is the query's id and `ttf` (`TTF`) is the minimum-travel-time function from source to target.

-The query result is `"null"` if the source and target are not connected.
+If the travel time or travel-time function is `"null"`, it means that the source and target nodes are not connected.

 The value for key `details` is an Object with the following keys.